14. Putting it all together

 The FlyBy homepage UI, showing an error that it failed to fetch.

-But wait, we queried our perfectly fine using Apollo Studio!
+But wait, we queried our perfectly fine using Studio!
 So why is the client unable to connect?

 Cross-origin resource sharing (CORS) and the router